San Juan Skyway

 If you want an adventure that takes you off the highway, summer has plenty to offer along the San Juan Skyway Route.

-Summer is still high season for our 4x4 & OHV trails.
+Summer is high season for our 4x4 & OHV trails.
 Here are two of our favorite full day, off-road itineraries:

 - Ouray to Yankee Boy Basin and Governor’s Basin.
 Then take Imogene Pass to Telluride and come home via Last Dollar Road and Ridgway.
 Both Yankee Boy and Governor's Basin are covered in blankets of wildflowers each July.